Akpo Sodje: Sheffield Wednesday

-Vale sold Sodje for an undisclosed fee (later reported to be £300,000) in August 2007, and the player signed a three-year contract with Sheffield Wednesday.
+Vale sold Sodje for an undisclosed fee (later reported to be £300,000) in August 2007.
+The player signed a three-year contract with Sheffield Wednesday.
 The bid (believed to be around £300,000) was made after Sodje was placed on the transfer list, at his own request.
 At the same time, Wednesday were also attempting to buy Sam from Reading, though the deal did not go through.

 He made his debut by coming on as a substitute for Jermaine Johnson in the 63rd minute on 1 September 2007 at Hillsborough, against Bristol City in a 1–0 loss.
 His full debut came in another 1–0 loss against Preston at Deepdale on 15 September.
 He scored his first goal for the club on 3 November away at Plymouth Argyle in the 52nd minute to help his club win 2–1.
-After not scoring in his first six starts and two substitute appearances his first goal spurred him on to score a total of seven league goals in 16 starts and three substitute appearances in his first season at the club, including a brace in a 5–0 victory over Southampton on 10 November.
-After being hailed by some Wednesdayites as "The black David Hirst", because of his strength and determination, Sodje cemented his place in Wednesday folklore with the opening goal in their 2–0 win over fierce rivals Sheffield United on 19 January.
+After not scoring in his first six starts and two substitute appearances, his first goal spurred him on to score a total of seven league goals in 16 starts and three substitute appearances in his first season at the club, including a brace in a 5–0 victory over Southampton on 10 November.
+After being hailed by some Wednesdayites as "The black David Hirst" because of his strength and determination, Sodje cemented his place in Wednesday folklore with the opening goal in their 2–0 win over fierce rivals Sheffield United on 19 January.
 Unfortunately for his new fans, his season was cut short by an ankle injury in February.
 Despite this setback, he was still voted striker of the year by fans of the club.

 Sodje started the 2008–09 season by scoring two goals and setting one up for strike partner Marcus Tudgay in a 4–1 win over Burnley.
 However, he also picked up a hamstring injury in the match and had to be substituted after just 21 minutes.
 He made his return coming off of the bench for Jermaine Johnson after 68 minutes against local rivals Sheffield United.
 Injury limited him to only nine further appearances that season.
 He picked up a hamstring injury in April.

 Charlton Athletic

 On 14 November, Sodje joined his brother Sam at Charlton Athletic.
 Initially signed on a 28-day emergency loan, this signing was made with an option of making the deal permanent.
 He made his debut on the same day, coming on for Dave Mooney.
-Sodje scored at Yeovil Town seven days later, after his brother was sent off.
+Sodje scored at Yeovil Town seven days after his brother was sent off.
 On 31 January 2010, he returned to Charlton Athletic on loan until the end of the season.
 On 20 May 2010, Sodje signed a permanent deal with the Addicks after participating in enough games to activate a clause in his loan deal.
 Sodje mainly appeared for Charlton as a substitute during the 2010–11 season.
 His only goal this season came on the opening day in a 1–0 victory for Charlton over AFC Bournemouth.